Identifying assets and their true values to us is an important step in

 Count on your strengths

-financial or otherwise.
+or otherwise.
 Trade-off decisions are extremely personal and should be

 considered under the light of past experiences, heartfelt aspirations and

 concrete facts.
-It is also wise to remember that trade-
+It is also wise to remember that trade-offs that directly affect

-presently have at our disposal will greatly assist us in making the best
+disposal will greatly assist us in making the best choice possible.

 Financial Planning Services